Tenzro Testnet is live. Get testnet TNZO

 3.5 Interoperability

 Tenzro connects to the broader blockchain ecosystem through multiple bridge adapters: LayerZero (V2 omnichain messaging), Chainlink CCIP (cross-chain interoperability protocol), deBridge (intent-based cross-chain swaps), and Canton (enterprise DAML ledgers).
 Users and agents can move assets between Ethereum, Solana, and Tenzro, or synchronize state with private Canton deployments, enabling cross-chain agent operations and asset management.
+The ERC-7802 (SuperchainERC20) interface provides standardized cross-chain token supply management via crosschainMint and crosschainBurn for authorized supply changes across chains, combined with the Sei V2 pointer model for a unified token layer without bridge risk or liquidity fragmentation.

 4. Architecture Overview